AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 The patcher and the installer only require a small amount of dependencies.
 Note that the Java-related packages (`java`, `jre`, `jdk`) packages are only required for building an Android APK.

 ### Arch (including Manjaro, EndeavourOS, RebornOS, etc.)
-Make sure that multilib is enabled, as `lib32-libpulse` is a 32-bit library, and Arch does not enable 32-bit support by default.
+Make sure that multilib is enabled, as `lib32-libpulse` is a 32-bit library and Arch does not enable 32-bit support by default.
 To enable it, go to `/etc/pacman.conf`, search for `[multilib]`, and make sure that the next two lines are uncommented:
 ```
 [multilib]